Automated visual regression testing tools check for style issues and problems with the visual layer of an app or website.

 Rainforest charges users based on how many minutes of testing they do each month.

 See for yourself why Rainforest QA is the best visual regression testing tool.
-Click here to get started with Rainforest QA for free.
+Talk to us about setting up a Rainforest plan that fits your needs.

 Other Visual Regression Testing Tools